 and where RSB cannot be neglected.
-This will allow us to recover the complete GVM result, i.e., to correctly perform the (non-trivial) zero-field limit $u_k^a \to 0$ in (46).
-We first show, in the following section, that it is equivalent, but physically more transparent, to study the generating functional W rather than Γ .
-Further, we will revisit the attempt by Balents, Bouchaud, and Mézard47 to connect RSB and FRG.
-Although we choose a different observable than those authors (so as to connect more directly to the FRG) we employ techniques similar to theirs, at least in the regime $v^2 = O(1)$.
+This will allow us to recover the complete GVM result, i.e., to correctly perform the (nontrivial) zero-field limit $u_k^a \rightarrow 0$ in Eq.
+(46).
+We first show, in the following section, that it is equivalent, but physically more transparent, to studying the generating functional W rather than Γ .
+Further, we will revisit the attempt by Balents et al.47 to connect RSB and FRG.
+Although we choose a different observable than those authors (so as to connect more directly to the FRG), we employ techniques similar to theirs, at least in the regime $v^2 = O(1)$.